 - Provides insightful SEO ratings and authority scores.

 This is a technical review using compiled literature researched from relevant databases.
 The information provided in this article is gathered from vendor websites or based on an aggregate of user feedback to ensure a high-quality review.

 Should your organization use Ahrefs or Semrush?

 Now that you have had the opportunity to compare Ahrefs and Semrush, you can see that they are both impressive SEO solutions.
-You really can’t go wrong with either Ahrefs or Semrush.
-They’re both excellent suites that are improving and adding new features all the time.
+You really can’t go wrong with either Ahrefs or Semrush, as both are excellent suites that are improving and adding new features all the time.
 However, in the world of marketing, you need every advantage.

 Use Ahrefs if:

 - You are more interested in keyword click data than keyword volume.